Myobrace® Expanders Vs Traditional Braces

 Case Study #1:

 Myobrace® was used on a three-year-old girl who had an open bite.
+The patient was found to have mouth breathing linked to crooked teeth.
 Her parents wanted to know what could be done about it and decided to give The Myobrace® System a try.
 In just 12 months, the open bite was gone.

 Case Study #2: